-Any paperwork or documents can be sent by email, post or shared in a folder in Dropbox or Google Drive.
+Paperwork and documents can be sent by email or shared in a folder in Dropbox, Google Drive or Trello.

 How do you share files?

-Word and Excel documents and PDFs can be emailed or shared in a folder in Google Drive or Dropbox.
+Word and Excel documents and PDFs can be emailed or shared in a folder in Google Drive or via Trello

 What hours do you work?

-Willow Admin completes admin tasks Monday to Friday between 9 am and 4 pm.
+Willow Social completes social media tasks Monday to Friday between 9:30 am and 4:30 pm.

 What about confidentiality?

-We are registered with the Information Commissioner’s Office – Reference No. ZA195498.
-All information and data is treated in the strictest of confidence.
-Willow Admin would be happy to sign a confidentiality or non-disclosure agreement if required.
+I am registered with the Information Commissioner’s Office: Reference No. ZA195498.
+Your information and data will be treated in the strictest of confidence.
+Willow Social would be happy to sign a confidentiality or non-disclosure agreement if required.

 What software do you use?

-The software and programs that I regularly use are Microsoft Office: Word and Excel, Google Docs, Facebook, Twitter, Pinterest, Hootsuite, Buffer, Mailchimp, PicMonkey, Canva, Asana, Toggl, LastPass and WordPress (for my own website).
+The software and programs that I regularly use are Microsoft Office: Word and Excel, Google Docs, Facebook, Twitter, Pinterest, Instagram, Hootsuite, Buffer, Trello, Canva, Asana, Toggl, LastPass and WordPress (for my own website).

 I enjoy trying out new programs recommended by freelancers to help not only my business but clients too.
 I back up my documents on an external hard drive and can share files using Dropbox and Google Drive.